Please also see my All-Time World Cup Team Index.

 He started his career at Crook Town.
 He started his professional career at Newcastle United, and played a total of 464 games for them between 1962 and 1975.
 He then joined Nottingham Forest, and helped them win promotion in 1977, and he played for them in the 1979 European Cup Final, where they beat Malmö FF

 CM/DM: Roy Keane (Ireland)

-Captain of Manchester United from 1997 to 2005, where he won one Champions' League, 7 Preimer League titles and 4 FA Cups.
+Keane was the captain of Manchester United from 1997 to 2005, where he won one Champions' League, 7 Preimer League titles and 4 FA Cups.
 He was the PWA Player of the Year in 2000.
-He palyed for Ireland at the 1994 World Cup Finals in the USA, but was sent home 4 years later before the start of the World Cup Finals in 2002.
+He had 67 caps.
+He played for Ireland at the 1994 World Cup Finals in the USA, but was sent home 4 years later before the start of the World Cup Finals in 2002.
 He later played for Celtic in Scotland after leaving Manchester United.